lindseybosch/Math_Map/lala_land_userStories.md

 -[x] As a player I want to be able to keep answering questions until I reach the end.

--[] As a player I want to be told I won and possible how many points I got when I reach the end so I can end the game.
+-[x] As a player I want to be told I won when I reach the end so I can end the game.